Reversal endomorphisms

 In this section we study the connection between

-- reversal preserving the product operation.
+- reversal preserving the product operation, and

 - right derivatives satisfying a product rule.